Graduating students' exhibition: Call for submissions

 The kind of work being submitted (ex.
 Painting, performance, etc.)

-Brief artist statement and project description, must be no longer than 150 words;
+Brief artist statement or project description related to the specific work(s) you are submitting, no longer than 150 words;

 Black, Indigenous, and People of Color are disproportionately excluded from arts spaces.
 Thus, the VAV would like to uplift and prioritize BIPOC applicants who choose to be considered for BIPOC Equity.
 BIPOC applications will be given special priority over self-identified general Equity applicants.
 Candidates can be eligible for both, but the VAV would like to acknowledge that our Equity process in the past has failed to sufficiently distinguish between BIPOC artists and White artists who might qualify for some of the eligibility factors.
 While the VAV is committed to uplifting all marginalized identities, whiteness carries immense privileges which have historically shielded white artists from the exceptional marginalization that BIPOC artists have faced from arts institutions.